snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

 # Network Diagram

-This is the network layout which consists of 4 virtual client machines running on different operating systems (Kali Linux, Windows 10, Windows 11, Windows 7), a network switch, and a firewall connected via the internet.
+This is the network layout which consists of 4 virtual client machines running on different operating systems (Kali Linux, Windows 10, Windows 11, Windows 7), a network switch, and a firewall connected to the internet via NAT network adapter.

 --- screenshot here from visio